aws-samples/ec2-image-builder-send-approval-notifications-before-sharing-ami/README.md

 In addition, don't forget to delete the following artefacts too:

 * Deregister the AMIs that were created and shared.
+Follow the steps at [AWS documentation: Deregister your Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/deregister-ami.html).

 ## Cost of the solution